 In great fiction, dialogue is not intuitive, and it does not come naturally to writers.
 Most importantly, for effective dialogue in fiction, authors cannot simply describe a dialogue from real experience or from an imagined scene.
-Basically, dialogue is always created for a purpose of story development, therefore, it cannot function as a taped recording of reality; and it must be stripped of nuances that may not be true to the story or confuse the reader.
+Basically, dialogue is always created for the purpose of story development, therefore, it cannot function as a taped recording of reality; and it must be stripped of nuances that may not be true to the story or confuse the reader.
 In revision of dialogue, these questions are useful: Is dialogue logical?
 Does it fit character desire and motivation?
 Does it support theme and meaning?
 Does it move?

 IDEAS FOR IMPROVEMENT

 Think of dialogue from the character’s story “reality.”
-When revising a specific dialogue segment, ask if the dialogue is logical for character’s education; is it true to story time and the character’s age, does it match character’s emotion of the moment, does it fit the characters credible thinking and perceptions of the moment?
+When revising a specific dialogue segment, ask if the dialogue is logical for the character’s education; is it true to story time and the character’s age, does it match the character’s emotion of the moment, does it fit the characters credible thinking and perceptions of the moment?

-B. NO AUTHORIAL THINKING slipping into dialogue.
+B. NO AUTHORIAL THINKING IN DIALOGUE